jachana/bluetext/.context/polytope/general/instructions.md

 ## Hostnames
 The hostnames that web apps need, must be based on Polytope values, so they can be dynamically set to different values in deployment different environments.

 The Polytope service hostnames that are accessible internally within a template are not available to a web browser or any other software running outside of Polytope.
+E.g. software that is not run by Polytope, such as the web browser, will be able to access the api running on the local machine at hostname 'localhost', not 'api', whereas software running in Polytope modules can access the api at the hostname 'api', not 'localhost'.

 ## Don't wait for non-completion modules.
 In Polytope, the container that a module is running in is stopped when the command specified by the cmd parameter runs to completion.
 That means that any service started by the script will also be shut down when the script completes.